fluree/developers-site/docs/concepts/identity/signatures.md

 ## Signed Transactions {#signed-transactions}

-If `fdb-open-api` is set to true, then you do not need to sign your transactions.
+If `fdb-api-open` is set to true, then you do not need to sign your transactions.
 Each ledger comes with a default auth record, which is either provided by you or automatically generated (see [config options](/reference/fluree_config.md)).
-If`fdb-open-api` is set to true, then all transactions submitted to `/transact` will be signed with this default private key unless otherwise specified.
+If`fdb-api-open` is set to true, then all transactions submitted to `/transact` will be signed with this default private key unless otherwise specified.

 All signed transactions need to be submitted to the [`/command` endpoint](/reference/http/examples.md#command).
-Transactions can be sent to the `/command` endpoint, regardless of whether `fdb-open-api` is true or not.
+Transactions can be sent to the `/command` endpoint, regardless of whether `fdb-api-open` is true or not.
 All transactions submitted will be attributed to the auth record that signs the transactions, not the default auth record (if there is one).